-- You may incur fewer leasehold improvement expenses if you open a Non-Roasting Dunn Brothers Coffee Shop, which will have approximately 750 to 1,200 square feet.
+- You may incur fewer leasehold improvement expenses if you open a Non-Roasting Dunn Brothers Coffee Shop.

 - This amount estimates the connection fees for water and sewer access, assessed by the local municipality, and is based on many factors, including the use, rates, Shop size, and seating capacity.